Tania Strecker: Personal life

-She has a daughter, Mia, born 1996, from a relationship with the pub owner and convicted drug dealer James Mosbacher.
+She has a daughter, Mia, born in 1996, from a relationship with the pub owner and convicted drug dealer James Mosbacher.
 They later married when Strecker was 22, the couple later separated and divorced.

 In 2005, Strecker married Anthony James de Rothschild, the eldest son of Evelyn de Rothschild and Victoria Schott.

 She is the subject of the Robbie Williams song "She's Madonna".